 Students, employee or other community members may choose to report Sexual Misconduct to local law enforcement and/or state police ("outside law enforcement").
 However, BMCC does not require that a complainant report Sexual Misconduct to outside law enforcement; nor will BMCC do so without the complainant's agreement, except in exceptional circumstances.
-The college may report Sexual Misconduct to outside law enforcement without the complainant's consent when the college determines that the respondent poses a serious continuing threat to the physical safety of the complainant or another person.
+The college may report Sexual Misconduct to outside law enforcement when the college determines that the respondent poses a serious continuing threat to the physical safety of the complainant or another person.